2.10 Criminological Schools and Their Theories

 The Chicago School of Criminology is still highly influential in the field of Criminology almost 100 years after its introduction.
 When it started in the 1920s, it relied on the foundations of Classical and Positivist theories and expanded on them to take criminological theoretical development to a new level.
 Burgess, Parks, and McKenzie had postulated on the urban dynamic as a living organism and the environment it produced being ripe for criminal behavior based on Burgess’s “Concentric Zone Model” (see Figure 2.8).
 As discussed in an earlier section, that model stated that criminal behavior was more likely within a “Zone of Transition” between the areas where people lived and worked.

 Shaw and McKay, who were students of Park, discovered that within the zones of transition, there were properties that made them more likely to have higher rates of crime based on certain criteria.
-Their Social Disorganization Theory stated that crime in communities were caused because informal social controls break down and criminal cultures emerged.
+Their Social Disorganization Theory stated that crime in communities were caused because informal social controls broke down and criminal cultures emerged.
 They lack collective efficacy to fight crime and disorder.
 What does all of this mean?
 Informal social controls are those rules within a community that are unspoken: community pressures, neighborhood watches, religious groups, etc. These are the norms and values of a community that go beyond normal laws of a city/state/country.
 If a community does not do a good job of policing itself outside of the established laws, then it will have a higher risk of a criminal element and therefore a higher chance of criminality within its population.
 Collective Efficacy is the ability of that community to control the behavior of its population.
 If a community has low collective efficacy, then groups will splinter off that could potentially rebel against the majority and increase the risk of deviance within the community.
 Juveniles are especially susceptible to this type of activity as they will undoubtedly break off from the main group and form their own subcultural groups.

 Once a criminal subculture is established within a community, it will attract like-minded individuals, and criminal behavior will increase within that community.
 This is the presumption of the Differential Association Theory, first theorized by Edwin Sutherland, another Chicago School Positivist.
 Sutherland theorized that criminal behavior would become chronic and repeated if it was reinforced through interactions with antisocial subcultures.
 To put it more simply, criminal behavior was a learned activity from interactions with individuals who had motives and directions that were conducive to criminal deviance.
 Much like we try to find groups that are akin to our likes and hobbies, the same can be said for those who are more closely relatable due to those types of deviant behaviors as well.
 If you were to take a few minutes and think about all the subgroups in your school, you could certainly categorize individuals into specific groups: Jocks, Preps, Goths, Emos, Geeks/Nerds, Wannabes, Druggies, etc. The same can be said for the criminal subcultural groups who are differential to the main group and are more prone to breaking the rules set forth by the norm, like the Bloods, Crips, Latin Kings, MS-13, Yakuza, and the Triads, to name a few.